dieter-l-git/CJMCU-KZQ-Documentation/README.md

 The board is like an Pro mini board, you need an
 USB to serial adapter.
-There are ISP pins for use with an AVRISP mkII programmer on the board, but you need to build a special adapter for this.
 Please be careful with the cheap FTDI adapters. a lot of them has fake chips which doesn't work correct.
 I tested some adapters with the Silabs CP2102,